Please provide your zip code to see plans in your area.

 This program is called SSI-Related Medicaid in West Virginia.

-Income eligibility: The income limit is $783 a month if single and $1,175 a month if married.
-(This is the same income limit as the Supplemental Security Income program.)
+Income limit: The income limit is $914 a month if single and $1,371 a month if married.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married.